madewithlove/glue/docs/advanced/writing-definitions.md

 ## Options and dependencies

-If you need to make your definition configurable, as it is as its core a plain class you can add any constructor arguments you might want need to it:
+If you need to make your definition configurable, as it is at its core a plain class, you can add any constructor arguments you might want need to it:

 ```php
 class MyProvider implements DefinitionProviderInterface